Navigated Robotic Guidance Hip and Knee, Unicompartmental “Partial” Knee Replacement

 Dr Andrew Letchford, a leading expert in joint replacements, is among the first Orthopaedic Surgeons accredited to offer this revolutionary technique of robotic assisted joint replacements on the Gold Coast.

-Dr Letchford performs Robotic Assisted surgeries at The Gold Coast Private Hospital and Pindara Private Hospital.
+Dr Letchford performs Robotic Assisted surgeries at The Gold Coast Private Hospital.

 What is a “ Robotic assisted “ joint replacement procedure ?

 A specific procedure that is designed to relieve the pain caused by joint degeneration due to osteoarthritis and provides the surgeon with a superior surgical outcome.

 It begins with a CT scan of the diseased joint that then generates a 3D virtual model that is then loaded into the robot software and is used to create your own personalised pre operative plan.

 This plan is then used in the operating room with the assistance of the Robotic arm which guides Dr Letchford with exact precision of accurate placement and alignment of the implant and prevents him from going outside of the boundaries of the implant.